 If you’d like to make your own spooky Halloween book covers, we’re sharing a free printable so that you can make them, too!

 Do you decorate your home for Halloween?
 We’d love to know if you use our templates and how you get on!
-So why not take a pic and share it with us over on Instagram with the hashtag #makecreatelove.
+So why not take a pic and share it with us over on Instagram?

-PS.
-If you like these Halloween book covers, you may also like some of our other free Halloween printables!
+If you like these Halloween book covers, you will love these free Halloween printables, too!